What is real estate syndication?

 The most successful investors maintain a long term mindset.
 This means invest for tomorrow not today.
 Don’t own a single property such as a single family home, own part of a strip of shopping malls.

 Invest for cash flow and profits but maintain a tax strategy that puts money in your bank account, not the IRS.
-When it comes to REITs vs syndicates, the long term benefits of syndicates invested in specific property come out ahead.
+When it comes to REITs vs syndicates, the long-term benefits of multifamily syndicates invested in specific property come out ahead.

 Is a REIT the same as a syndication?